Facebooktwitterredditpinterestlinkedintumblr

 What is a 75Hz Monitor?

-A 75Hz monitor refreshes the screen at a rate of 75 times per second.
+A 75Hz monitor refreshes the screen at 75 times per second.
 This may not seem like much, but it’s an improvement from 60Hz monitors.
 These monitors are great for gaming and movies because they offer smoother images when scrolling or panning across the screen.

 These are perfect if you’re looking for something that offers more fluid animation without breaking your budget!